planetjekyll/awesome-jekyll-editors/README.md

 ## Markdown Editors

-See [**Awesome Mardown Editors**](https://github.com/mundimark/awesome-markdown-editors) -- a collection of awesome markdown editors and (pre)viewers for Linux, Apple OS X, Microsoft Windows, the World Wide Web and more.
+See [**Awesome Markdown Editors**](https://github.com/mundimark/awesome-markdown-editors) -- a collection of awesome markdown editors and (pre)viewers for Linux, Apple OS X, Microsoft Windows, the World Wide Web and more.

 ## Meta